SimoneGasperini/cms-cmSim/README.md

     * `cmSim\tools\` 🠊 contains additional code implementing some basic functionalities related to the project (e.g. zipping JSON files);

-- `notebooks\` 🠊 contains jupyter notebooks as working examples about how to use the toolkit but also to start exploring the data;
+- `notebooks\` 🠊 contains jupyter notebooks as working examples about how to use the toolkit basic functionalities;

+- `analytics\` 🠊 contains jupyter notebooks created to start exploring the available data and visualizing results;

+- `popularity\` 🠊 contains the filtered and pre-processed data and the jupyter notebook created to explore data popularity, define its metric, and finally run a ML model (Random Forest) for classifying AODSIM datasets;

 - `scripts\` 🠊 contains scripts to perform specific tasks (e.g. data pre-processing).